AErmie/DevSecOps/README.md

 This repo contains both [Azure Pipeline YAML files](https://github.com/AErmie/DevSecOps/tree/main/azure-pipelines) and [GitHub Actions YAML files](https://github.com/AErmie/DevSecOps/tree/main/.github/workflows), for comparison purposes.

 The application code is based on the [Microsoft eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb) sample application.
+This is self-contained within the `Application-Source-Code` directory.

 > **Warning**
 > This repo contains code that is purposefully **vulnerable** and **insecure**.
 Use at your own risk!

+## Directories

+There are several directorie that contain additional/other sample code, specific to **infrastructure** and **security** pipelines.

+For example, the Infrastructure-Source-Code directory, contains ARM templates, Bicep templates, and Terraform code, that is not specific to the application source code.
+The Security-Source-Code directory, contains files that include credentails and secrets.

+The Threat-Modeling directory contains examples of threat-modeling-as-code tools, which is not related to the application source code.

 ## Pipelines